 National Montford Point Museum

-The Montford Point Marine Museum was established to perverse the legacy of the Montford Point Marines.
+The Montford Point Marine Museum was established to preserve the legacy of the Montford Point Marines.
 Its mission is to collect, record, preserve and display relevant artifacts in a museum setting for public education and viewing.
 We have the largest collection of photographs, documents, papers; forever capturing the unique history of African American Marines from 1942 to 1949.

 The Montford Point Marines Museum is housed on the hallowed grounds of Montford Point Camp in the East Wing of building M101, Marine Corps Base, Camp Gilbert H. Johnson, Jacksonville, NC.